aclysma/skulpin/README.md

 All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

+If you're using the GNU toolchain (MSVC is the default) you might run into an issue building curl.
+(Curl is a dependency of skia-safe bindings, which is used to download prebuilt skia binaries.)
+There are some [workarounds listed here](https://github.com/alexcrichton/curl-rust/issues/239).
+Again, this should only affect you if you are running the non-default GNU toolchain.

 ### MacOS

 All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to